ThisIsPranavMehta/ProductivityClipboard/README.md

 - Press the CTRL+V followed by

-  -0 to 9 for paste the data present in the corresponding channel/bucket
+  -0 to 9 to paste the data present in the corresponding channel/bucket

   -M to paste the mathematically computed value for all the numbers present in the mathematical buffer.